Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 Proxy can be found here http://10.70.99.217:8888 and should be used for npm client configuration.

-## Installing modules from repository
+## Installing Modules From Repository

 Install required dependencies from private repository is the same as usual installation routine, but require some tuning of npm client described below.